🎓 Program Overview

 - TypeScript-first: generating typed API clients from the OpenAPI spec produced by utoipa in the Axum backend

-- Data fetching patterns: server component fetch, TanStack Query for client-side state, and optimistic updates
+- Data fetching: server component fetch, TanStack Query for client-side state, and optimistic updates

 - Authentication on the frontend: NextAuth.js v5 with the Rust JWT backend, session management, and protected routes